raymond-itsec/vulnledger/README.md

 4. The backend communicates with **PostgreSQL** for data, **MinIO** for files, **ClamAV** for scanning, and **Mailjet** for email
 5. The **backup service** independently dumps PostgreSQL on a cron schedule

+### Storage Layout
+- **Evidence bucket** — Uploaded finding attachments are stored in the configured MinIO evidence bucket
+- **Reports bucket** — Generated PDF, CSV, and JSON exports are stored in a separate MinIO reports bucket
+- **Stored export downloads** — Session detail pages can list and download previously generated exports through the backend

 ### Authentication Flow
 1. User submits credentials → `POST /api/auth/login`
 2. Backend verifies with bcrypt, returns JWT access token + sets HttpOnly refresh cookie